Dewalt-arch/pimpmyadlab/readme.md

     - HYDRA-DC Domain Controller must already be completed and running to setup this workstation

   - Run 1 - Sets the name of the computer to Punisher, reboots
-    - After the reboot, Run script again, Select Menu Option P again for Run #2
+    - After the reboot, Run script again, Select Menu Option P for Run #2

   - Run 2
     - Enter the ip address of the domain controller when prompted